shpetimp/sentiment-analysis-reddit/README.md

 # Sentiment Analysis on Reddit Data using BERT (Summer 2019)

-This is Yunshu's [Activision](https://www.activision.com/) internship project.
 We are interested in understanding user opinions about Activision titles on social media data.
 In this project, we aim to predict sentiment on Reddit data.

 __Method__